rust-lang/book/nostarch/chapter05.md

 }
 ```

-Using struct update syntax to set a new `email` value for a `User` instance but
+Listing 5-7: Using struct update syntax to set a new `email` value for a `User`
-to use the rest of the values from `user1`
+instance but to use the rest of the values from `user1`

 The code in Listing 5-7 also creates an instance in `user2` that has a
 different value for `email` but has the same values for the `username`,